rishvanth-kp/its_a_scam/README.md

-# genomic_utils
+# its_a_scam
-A library for building sequence analysis tools.
+its_a_scam: It's a scam To Sell Another Single Cell Analysis Method.
+A collection of tools for single cell data analysis.

 ## Copyright and License Information
-Copyright (C) 2022 Rishvanth Prabakar
+Copyright (C) 2024 Rishvanth Prabakar

 Authors: Rish Prabakar